karti-n12/ieukprojj/README.md

 # IEUK Log-Analysis Project

-This repository contains a simple Python toolset to analyze web server access logs, detect bot-like traffic, and summarize its impact.
-It was developed as part of the IEUK 2025 Engineering Skills Project.
+A lightweight Python toolkit for analyzing web server access logs, detecting bot‑like traffic, and summarizing its impact—complete with CSV outputs and bot‑detection heuristics.

 📂 Repository Structure
 ieuk-projj/